Property tax: Portugal

-Property Tax (also known as: “IMI – Imposto Municipal Sobre Imóveis”) is "computed on the tax registration value of urban and rural properties located in Portuguese territory."
+Property Tax (also known as: "IMI – Imposto Municipal Sobre Imóveis") is "computed on the tax registration value of urban and rural properties located in Portuguese territory."
 IMI is based on the type of property one possesses: "Urban property- 0.3 to 0.45%, Rural property- 0.8% Property owned by residents in offshores (except individuals)- 7.5%."
-There are also quite a few tax reductions and exemptions individuals can qualify/ take advantage of properties that are considered a permanent residence (only viable for three years), residencies that have an occupant with multiple dependents registered to them, property that is deemed low in value and is owned by individuals of a low socio-economic standard according to the government, property that is considered apart of the tourism circuit, property that can help with renewable energy and even stores deemed historical or culturally impactful.
+There are also quite a few tax reductions and exemptions individuals can qualify/ take advantage of properties that are considered a permanent residence (only viable for three years), residencies that have an occupant with multiple dependents registered to them, property that is deemed low in value and is owned by individuals of a low socio-economic standard according to the government, property that is considered a part of the tourism circuit, property that can help with renewable energy and even stores deemed historical or culturally impactful.

+Romania

+Depending if it's a juridical person or not, for residential buildings, a 0.1% tax is levied against the value of the building or apartment and a 0.2% tax against a non-residential building.

 Slovakia

 The law in Slovakia distinguishes 3 types of the real estate tax (Slovak: Daň z nehnuteľností):